Artware-Solutions-WD-Bootcamp/project-01/README.md

 [Versión española](LEAME.md)

 ## Descripción
 An IT company needs to hire programmers for HTML, CSS or JS.
 The candidate has to answer the questions correctly to get the job.
 The candidate shoud pick the correct answer from the moving answers using the arrowkeys.
-It will win if will pass the two stages and answer correctly more than 60% of the answers.
+It will win ony if will pass both stages and answer correctly more than 60% of each stage's answers.
 - Enemies: The CEO
 - Bonus: The salary

 ## MVP (DOM - CANVAS)
-MVP definition, deliverables.
+- DOM manipulation
+- Use of canvas
+- Loops
+- Recursion
+- Classes
+- Colissions
+- Win/Lose
+- Deploy

 ## Backlog
-Backlog elements.
+- Multilanguage
+- Audio effects
+- Links to webpages for correct answers
+- Bind the answer's entrance delay according to question's length
+- Dynamic answers, creation

 ## Data structure
-Classes and methods definition.
-Or functions.
+Classes and methods definition

 ## States y States Transitions
-Definition of the different states and their transition (transition functions)
+The game has three states and two sub-states

 - splashScreen
 - gameScreen
+  - phase I
+  - phase II
 - gameoverScreen
+  - win
+  - lose

 ## Task